American Road Race of Champions (FB and FC classes)

 - Chevron B20 [71-1] (Jim Grob): The prototype Chevron B20 was completed in Formula B specification delivered to Jim Grob (Ft Lauderdale, FL) in time for the 1971 Run-Offs.
 Grob then raced the orange car at the Bogotá races in early 1972 and then in Southeast Div and Pro FB in 1972.
 He retained the car for 1973 and 1974, racing it in a total of four Run-Offs, before selling it to Peter Symonds (Rowley, MA) for the 1975 season.
 Symonds only raced it four times: two SCCA Regionals in 1975 and another two in 1976.
 Symonds advertised it in 1977.
 Its next owner was Jack Van Dell who raced it in Regionals in 1985.
 It was sold to Pierre Haverland (Belgium) in 1988 and then to Nelson Todd (Belfast, Northern Ireland) in 2000.
 To Laurent Fort (Arles, Provence, France) in 2006, then to Michael Henderson (Donaghadee, County Down, Northern Ireland) in 2007.

 - Chevron B17 [17.70.04] (Ron Cohn): New to New Zealander Bert Hawthorne and raced in British F3 using Holbay engines.
 Hawthorne wrecked the car in late May, and after trying a couple of other cars, settled on the new Tui F3 car.
 The Chevron was repaired at the factory and sold via Fred Opert to Ron Cohn (Modena, NY) to be used in SCCA Formula C in 1971.
 It was later sold to Bill Anspach (Palm Beach Gardens, FL) and won the FC class at the 1974 Run-Offs.
 Later to Sandy Brandt and still racing in FC in 1977.
-To Ric Capone, and advertised by him in October 1978.
+To Ric Capone (Riviera Beach, FL) for FC in 1978, qualifying for the Runoffs, and advertised by him in October 1978.
 Subsequent history unknown.
+In 2017, a car with this claimed history was acquired from Ed Lamantia at Huffaker Engineering in the US by a customer of Damon Milnes in the UK.

 - Brabham BT29 (Steve Louden): Larry Harley (Dallas, TX) bought a Brabham BT29 for the 1970 season, using it in the Southwest Division FB title race - where he finished just a single point behind winner Roy Maze - and in a couple of Pro events.
 After finishing ninth in the Run-Offs, the car passed to Steve Louden (also Dallas) who raced it in 1971 and 1972, winning the SWDiv title in 1971 and tying in 1972.